 Selling a short-lease flat is tricky.
 Savvy buyers will make you a much lower offer than if your flat had a long lease.
 Even if you receive a reasonable offer, the buyer is likely pull out of the sale or ask for a big discount once they’ve been tipped-off by their solicitor.

 It’s much better to sell with a long lease.
 You should aim to get the extension process started 18 months before you put your flat on the market.
+Talk to us about our lease extension surveyors to help get things moving.

 My lease is below 80 years, but I am not planning on selling.